jimschubert/electron-angular-example/readme.md

 $ open builds/darwin/x64/ElectronAngularExample.app
 ```

-You may also run a specific build using gulp tasks:
+You may also run a specific build using the defined gulp tasks.
+These are pre-configured invocations of `node build.js`.

 ```
 $ gulp build:linux:32
 $ gulp build:linux:64
 $ gulp build:darwin:64
+$ gulp build:windows:32
 $ gulp build:windows:64
 ```